I remember my first group breathing exercise.

 Ever since Aaron Beck came up with the idea of how dramatically our thoughts affect our feelings, and our feelings affect our actions, and our actions affect our thoughts (and round and round it goes), CBT, cognitive behavioral therapy, has been considered the gold standard for helping people change their thinking.
 And thus, change their feelings of depression.
 Beck proved that depression can be cured!

 Linehan freely admits she took already existing elements and simply combined them into a new framework.
 But what a framework!
-She started with CBT, sprinkled in some mindfulness, stirred vigorously, and out came DBT, an effective treatment for many disorders.
+She started with CBT, sprinkled in some mindfulness, stirred vigorously, and out came DBT, effective treatment for many disorders.
 It is also the backbone of the whole person care program at The Center • A Place of HOPE.
 Think of DBT as another form of CBT, but one that encourages you to mindfully feel your pain and discomfort and not let it rule you.

 What About Medication?